Course code: B0174

 Facilities for students:

-You will be based within the exciting and vibrant City College Visual Arts department where we have extensive and excellent Art & Design facilities.
-These include a range of practical working environments and art studios including Printmaking workshops, 3d Wood/metal workshops & Fashion studios.
+You will be based within the exciting and vibrant College Visual Arts department where we have extensive and excellent Art & Design facilities.
+These include a range of practical working environments and art studios including Printmaking workshops, 3d Wood/metal workshops and Fashion studios.